Between the Covers (TV programme)

 Between the Covers is a BBC talk show hosted by Sara Cox in which guest stars talk about their favourite books, alongside other book picks as well.

+In March 2024, a Between The Covers Live!
+Tour was announced.
+This initial run of shows would have show dates in London, Oxford, Nottingham, Birmingham, Reading and Brighton and will feature Jo Brand, Kacey Ainsworth, Stephen Mangan, Joseph O’Connor.
+The tour will be hosted by the TV series executive producer, Amanda Ross.

 Episodes

 Series One (2020)

 Sara Cox talks to guest stars about their favourite books as well as a book of the week pick from 2020, and a book written by one of the guests.
 These books are: